MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-setup-user-defined-depreciation-method.md

 > [!NOTE]
 > While the date in the field **First User-Defined Depr.
 Date** is used to determine the time intervals, it is the **Depreciation Starting Date** that is used to determine the number of depreciation days.
 If the **First User-Defined Depr.
 Date** is earlier than the **Depreciation Starting Date**, the percentage for the first period in the depreciation table will be only partially used when the program calculates the first depreciation.
 This means that the asset will not be completely depreciated by the end of the last period.

-## <a name="to-assign-a-depreciation-book-to-a-fixed-asset-with-a-user-defined-depreciation-method"></a>To assign a depreciation book to a fixed asset with a user-defined depreciation method
+## To assign a depreciation book to a fixed asset with a user-defined depreciation method

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that you want to set up a fixed asset depreciation book for.